 Satisfactory Academic Progress Frequently Asked Questions

-SAP statuses are updated each semester after final grades are posted.
+Your financial aid SAP status is updated at the end of each semester after final grades are posted.
 SAP will also be reviewed before aid is initially awarded.

-All transfer students are given a Transfer status.
-At the end of the semester, any transfer credits accepted by Delgado will be counted in the cumulative GPA, pace of progression and maximum allowable hours when determining SAP.
+At the time of the SAP evaluation only transfer credits accepted by the college will be counted (as both attempted and completed hours) in the cumulative GPA, pace of progression, and maximum allowable hours components of the SAP determination.

-If mitigating circumstances prevented a student from meeting the requirements, a SAP Appeal may be filed.
-The appeal must be submitted with supporting documentation.
-All supporting documents will be retained in the student's financial aid file.
+If mitigating circumstances prevented a student from meeting the SAP requirements, a SAP appeal may be filed.